20 Business Casual Outfits for Women [Ideas & Inspiration]

 Work Outfit 6: V-NECK SWEATER + TROUSERS + PUMPS + SCARF

 A powerful tool in your professional wardrobe—that at times is overlooked and underused—is color.
 Color can make your eyes pop, bring out the color of your hair, and even make you look tan!
-If you find the colors that work best for you, it can change your entire appearance.
+If you find the colors that work best for you, they can change your entire appearance.

 Color is extremely important.
 The wrong color can make you look pale and even sickly.
 But when done right, color can change your mood and exude everything from confidence to sensuality.
 You might be wondering how to find the right colors that will work for you or how to know what colors to pay attention to when shopping and which to avoid.
 There are many aspects to consider when it comes to color.
 When evaluating color, you need to consider how it looks against your hair, skin tone, and eyes.